-In May 2018, the European Union ("EU") adopted the General Data Protection Regulation ("GDPR").
+In May 2018, the European Union, or EU, adopted the General Data Protection Regulation, or the GDPR.
 The GDPR is focused on the protection of the data and the privacy of individuals within the EU and the European Economic Area.
 The GDPR extends the scope of EU privacy rules to include organizations outside the EU if they offer goods or services to or monitor behaviors of EU citizens.
 The penalties and sanctions for noncompliance with the GDPR are difficult to predict and potentially very high.
-While we believe that the GDPR will have little impact on us, we may be impacted by similar privacy laws that may be adopted by other federal, state, or local governing bodies in the future.
+We believe that the GDPR will have little to no impact on us as we do not offer goods or service to or monitor the behaviors of EU citizens.
+However, we may be impacted by similar privacy laws that may be adopted by other federal, state, or local governing bodies.